NiKrause/orbit-blog/README.md

         - keep temporary private key / peer-id on laptop
         - keep secure private key / persistent peer-id on phone
         - implement One-Time-Access-Controller with own stream protocol and qr-code peering (phone accepts simple pubsub peering messages with simple pin code comparison)
-    - [ ] DBManager connect & replicated remote blogs
+    - [x] DBManager connect & replicated remote blogs
     - [ ] demonstrate webrtc-direct connections without relay-server but SDP-QR-Codes or SDP - Voice
     - [ ] upload & replicate images / integrate ipfs images cids into markdown
+    - [ ] implement svelte components into markdown so they they can be executed / upload svelte code as attachment for the post
 - App related
     - [x] deployable to IPFS
     - [x] run as PWA